 I rebooted and made a clone of the clone using –f option.
 So now I am able able to use THAT clone to make another…..
 I powered off, swapped SDs, cloned again with no –f option…. this would be quick, but I’d rebooted.
 5 minutes later I had my clone – but could I do it again, this time without the –f option again AND without without a reboot or –f option?
 YES.

-I now have a complete upgrade from Stretch, using Buster and able to clone, without losing any of my data or setup.
+I now had a complete upgrade from Stretch, using Buster and able to clone, without losing any of my data or setup.

-If this works for others in a similar situation and continues to work for me then I’ve achieved something as there is a lot of arrogant and often incorrect or out-dated nonsense out there about backing up/cloning Raspberry Pi.
+there is a lot of arrogant and often incorrect or out-dated nonsense out there about backing up/cloning Raspberry Pi.
 My subscribers deserve better.
+The informatiuon you see here is how I handled the boot partition resizing until BillW (rpi-clone) added the option to handle this to rpi-clone itself.

 In coming to the conclusions above, I tried the commands suggested below: on my Pi3 with a known good SD which only the previous day had made a “good” backup on that same Pi3: